-Summary: Advantech helped Hamad Medical Corporation (HMC) develop and deploy the best medical teleconsultation and point-of-care services in Qatar by combining its AMiS mobile medical carts with VSee’s telehealth software for a complete Telemedicine Solution.
+Summary: VSee and Advantech team up to allow Hamad Medical Corporation (HMC) to develop and deploy the best medical teleconsultation and point-of-care services in Qatar by combining VSee’s simple telehealth software and Advantech’s AMiS mobile medical carts for a complete Telemedicine Solution.

-Photo courtesy to Advantech and HMC Interview with Swati Verma, Sales and Marketing Manager Qatar, Allarch Healthcare Technalytics
+Photo courtesy: Advantech and HMC Interview with Swati Verma, Sales and Marketing Manager Qatar, Allarch Healthcare Technalytics

 Telemedicine is key to overcoming geographical barriers by providing medical assistance to patients who lack access to healthcare services and medical specialists.